ibm-cloud-docs/citrix-netscaler-vpx/hsm-initialize-hsm.md

 	Where the syntax used is: `hsm init -l <hsmlabel>`

-The `-l` parameter or label is a parameter used to assign an identifier to the HSM, and can be any meaningful text or description related to the business, administrator, or the role it fulfills.
-The HSM administrator password will be the designated password for the HSM Security Officer (SO), and is essentially a profile required to create and configure crypto objects, as well as make changes to the HSM environment.
+The `-l` parameter or label is a parameter that is used to assign an identifier to the HSM, and can be any meaningful text or description that is related to the business, administrator, or the role it fulfills.
+The HSM administrator password is the designated password for the HSM Security Officer (SO).
+The SOd is essentially a profile that is required to create and configure crypto objects, as well as make changes to the HSM environment.

 Lastly, the cloning domain is a shared identifier that allows objects to be formed among a group of HSMs.
 This is typically used for backup and/or HA.